robonamari/hadith-database/README.md

 ---

 This project contains a collection of Hadith presented in a JSON file.
 This collection can be utilized in various applications and services to display content to users.

+## Features
+- Fetching content from an online JSON database.
+- Only contains short links for quick access.